 8. Check out a performance at the Spanish Riding School

 The Spanish Riding School is home to the world-famous Lipizzaner Stallions.
 The arena isn’t the same kind of arena you’d see at a rodeo in the US!
-Opulent white columns, chandeliers with sparkling crystals, and dancing horses, the Spanish Riding School is an experience that is really unique to Vienna.
+Decked out with opulent white columns, chandeliers with sparkling crystals, and dancing horses, the Spanish Riding School is an experience that is really unique to Vienna.

 9. Tour Schönbrunn Palace

 There are so many beautiful buildings to see in Vienna, but if you’re only interested in touring a few, make sure to put Schönbrunn Palace on your list.
-The palace is what I assumed most palaces would be like – decadent with white and gilded gold adornments everywhere.
-Photographs are not allowed inside, so take the tour and just enjoy it!
+If your childhood dreams of palaces include opulent gold features, chandeliers, and mirrors, then Schönbrunn Palace is exactly what you’ve dreamed of.

 10. Walk around the Schönbrunn Palace Gardens